 So the invader writes an email directed to an employee, requesting personal information, sending an access link or a malicious file.
 According to the TrendMicro report, companies or government organizations receive spear phishing attacks via attachments in 94% of cases.
 This is because people normally share files (like reports, documents and resumes) via email, since an Internet download is considered more risky.
 The file extensions most commonly used in these attacks are those generally used by companies: .RTF (38%), .XLS (15%), .TIF (13%), .RAR (11%) and .PDF (8%).

 Just one employee needs to fall for the spear phishing trick for the attack to damage the company.
 The invader may also impersonate that individual to gain access to other levels of confidential data, or even to generate another spear phishing attack in that employee’s name.

 Once the attacks have been successful and the desired information is stolen, it can be used for all sorts of purposes.
 Bank wires, identity fraud, revealing company secrets, or even competitive intelligence and price manipulation are a few of the possibilities.

 The best way to prevent your company from being affected by spear phishing is through employee training and awareness.
 Simple tips, such as checking the sender’s email address, being wary of links and attached files, and always being suspicious of any requests for confidential or personal information, can prevent critical leaks.
 And, of course, not revealing the company’s sensitive information via email, unless the source is secure.

 But it’s important to remember that effective monitoring must be done at several levels.
-Axur uses Digital Fraud Discovery to detect phishing done in the name of your brand, and Data Leakage Discovery enables you to monitor any data and credential leakage from your company on the Internet.
-Also, check out our Digital Brand Compliance and find out everything about the use of your brand on the Internet.
+Axur uses a modern solution to detect phishing done in the name of your brand.
+Also, check out our solution for brand misuse and fraudulent brand use and find out everything about the use of your brand on the Internet.